Make skin look perfect in one-click with these AI-powered Photoshop actions.

 Let’s start by creating a new document (Ctrl+N) in photoshop with size of 1858 pixel wide and 1500 pixel high.

 Step 2 (Filling The document)

-Next, we fill the document with radial gradient.
+Next, we fill the document with a radial gradient.
 To do this, firstly activate the gradient tool in the tool panel.
-Make sure to choose radial gradient in the option bar.
+Make sure to choose radial gradient in the options bar.
 Set the foreground color to #e5e4e4 and the background to #141313.
 Fill the document by hold-clicking the mouse right in the center of the document and drag to the direction indicated by the yellow arrow in the screenshot.

 Step 3 (Adding Water Texture)

 Now we are going to begin adding some pictures to the canvas (document) to create our own landscape.
 Start by placing the lake picture in the canvas.
 We will need the water of this image used as texture to create our own lake composition.